 Recipes & Pairings

-- Foods cooked garlic and olive oil (i.e., Mediterranean foods)
+- Foods cooked with garlic and olive oil

 - Asian stir fry

 The fruit was whole cluster pressed, and fermented with native yeasts.
 The Roussanne was fermented half in stainless steel fermenters and half in small oak “pieces”, while the other varietals were fermented 100% in stainless steel.
-All the wines except a portion of the Grenache Blanc went through malolactic fermentation.
-The varietals were blended in late April, after which the wines were racked, blended, cold stabilized, and bottled in May 2003.
+All the wines went through malolactic fermentation.
+The varietals were blended in late April, after which the wines were racked, blended, cold stabilized, and bottled in June 2004.